 Miller alleges IQ Renovations and owners, Megan Troyer, a/k/a Megan Troyer Marlow, and Timothy Marlow, (who later changed his legal name to Timothy A. Ryan), violated consumer fraud and door-to-door sales laws

 (DES MOINES, Iowa) A Polk County judge ordered a West Des Moines contracting company to reimburse dozens of customers more than $160,000, barred the company and its owners from future residential contracting business, and restricted their commercial contracting business, after Attorney General Tom Miller alleged that the defendants violated Iowa consumer fraud and door-to-door sales laws.

 Polk County District Court Judge Brad McCall last week issued the court order, called a consent judgment, against IQ Renovation, LLC, and owners Megan Troyer Marlow (formerly Megan Troyer) and Timothy Marlow.
-Marlow also operated under the company name of “Energy Savers,” and has previously listed company addresses in West Des Moines and Clive.
+(On November 20, 2013, Marlow changed his legal name to Timothy A. Ryan, a\k\a Timothy Ryan, in Polk County District Court.)
+Marlow, a/k/a Ryan, also operated under the company name of “Energy Savers,” and has previously listed company addresses in West Des Moines and Clive.

-Miller sought the court order after dozens of Iowa consumers filed consumer protection complaints against IQ Renovation, Marlow and Troyer.
+Miller sought the court order after dozens of Iowa consumers filed consumer protection complaints against IQ Renovation, Marlow, a/k/a Ryan, and Troyer (a/k/a Troyer Marlow).
 After investigating the complaints, Miller filed a lawsuit against the defendants on June 2, 2011.
 In the consent judgment, which resolves the lawsuit, the Consumer Protection Division alleged that the defendants:

 - accepted advance payments without completing or even starting construction projects;